 - Ophthalmoscopy : An exam of the inside of the back of the eye to check the retina and optic nerve using a small magnifying lens and a light.

 - Slit-lamp biomicroscopy : An exam of the inside of the eye to check the retina, optic nerve, and other parts of the eye using a strong beam of light and a microscope.

 - Fluorescein angiography : A procedure to look at blood vessels and the flow of blood inside the eye.
-An orange fluorescent dye (fluorescein) is injected into a blood vessel in the arm and goes into the bloodstream.
-As the dye travels through blood vessels of the eye, a special camera takes pictures of the retina and choroid to find any areas that are blocked or leaking.
+An orange fluorescent dye called fluorescein is injected into a blood vessel in the arm and goes into the bloodstream.
+As the dye travels through blood vessels of the eye, a special camera takes pictures of the retina and choroid to find any blood vessels that are blocked or leaking.